 These developments unnerved his men and caught between the obvious superiority now being gained by the military within the town and the imminent closing off of any viable avenue of escape.
 This led to the collapse of their morale and a precipitate retreat away from Ballynahinch by the survivors of the battle.
 Munro attempted to rally his men on Ednavady Hill outside the town but all he could muster by that stage was a motley force of about 150 combatants.
 With the Crown Forces closing in for the kill they decided to make a break for it and scatter, every man for himself.
 Munro sought refuge nearby and evaded capture for a few days.

 But he was taken through betrayal, brought back to Lisburn and tried and executed within a very short period of time.
 He was hanged almost within view of his own front door and his head was placed upon display in the Market Square.
-The town of Ballynahinch itself lay in ruins with almost half the houses within it burned out or destroyed in the fighting, looting and pillaging that took place over the course of the battle and its aftermath.
+The town of Ballynahinch itself lay in ruins with almost half the houses within it burned during the engagement and its aftermath.

 This battle to all intents and purposes ended organised resistance in County Down.
 In the following days and weeks the military spread out across the Countryside, inflicting many atrocities upon those they suspected of being active participants or silent supporters of the Rising.